 A worker’s return to work coordinator, insurer, or approved workplace rehabilitation provider (provider) may prepare an application.

-The person developing the application must determine whether a worker has an entitlement to new employment assistance (under section 64B of the 1987 Act)1.
+The person developing the application must check whether a worker has an entitlement to new employment assistance (under section 64B of the 1987 Act) - note this does not apply to exempt workers.
 It may be appropriate to confirm this with the insurer.
 Where the worker is entitled to claim such assistance, this entitlement must be exhausted before accessing funding under the SIRA equipment and workplace modifications program.

 A worker who has an entitlement to new employment assistance may be eligible for funding under the SIRA equipment and workplace modifications program where: